Satellite downlink scheduling problem: A case study: Experimental Study

 Our algorithms clearly outperformed the H-R solutions.
 For the low-density instances, the H-R solutions left, on average, one unscheduled request while all of our algorithms managed to schedule all the requests.
 For the high-density instances, the H-R solutions left, on average, 98.2 requests unscheduled, which is more than twice compared to any of our algorithms.
 Our best algorithms also significantly decreased the average tardiness (both overall and for urgent requests) compared to the H-R solutions.

 It is worth noting that our construction heuristic described in Section~\ref{sec:InitialSoln} also outperformed the H-R solutions.
-For example, for the high-density instances, it, on average, left only 56.9 requests unscheduled.
+For example, for the high-density instances, it left only 56.9 requests unscheduled, on average.
 Compare it to the 98.2 unscheduled requests in the H-R solutions.
 However, each of our meta-heuristics significantly improved the results of the construction heuristic, leaving only 41--45 requests unscheduled.